delsuc/Gifa/README.md

 sudo make install
 ```

-`make test` does not work because of some problem with dealing with the standard input
+A full test procedure is in the `test`directory ad launched by `make test`; however this does not work because of some problem dealing with the standard input.

 but...
 ```
 cd ../test
 gifa
 ```
 ... works.

+## first contact with *Gifa*
+*Gifa* is a data processing software, it processes and displays 1D, 2D and 3D NMR spectra.
+It is not the place here to go through all the feature, but just to glance at some of the features.

+If you have done a full install, *Gifa* can be launched from the terminal just by typing `gifa` at the prompt, and the complete GUI will be launched (because a link to the `macro` has been added in your `$HOME` )

+You can load a spectrum, try `read` the file `Gifa/data/ARTE_ref_20.gs2`.
+*(`*.gf2` is for 2D FID; `*.gs2` is for 2D spectrum)*
+Then the tools in the zoombox can be used to control the display ()

+You can also interact with the spectrum (using a 3-buttons mouse):

+- **left or right click**: spectral coordinates in the zoombox
+- **middle click**: draw synchronized cross-hair in all spectral windows
+- **left + middle click**: draw a zoom box
+- **left + right click**: zoom in the drawn box

+To exit *Gifa*, type `exit` in the terminal, or go to the `About` menu.

-## duplicating the examples
+## duplicating the examples from the manuscript
-The two *Gifa* macros `fig2a.g` and `figure3.g`, located in the [`article`](article) directory reproduce the Figure 2 and 3 from the original article.
+The two *Gifa* macros `fig2a.g` and `figure3.g`, located in the [`article`](article) directory reproduce the Figure 2 and 3 from the original article (names Figure 1 and 2 in the current manuscript).
-( Note that in `fig2a.g` the action button produces an error because the `dispcont_doit` is not present. )
+To launch them, simply go to `Gifa/article` type `gifa` to launch the program, and `fig2a.g` or `figure3.g`
+( *Note that the purpose of `fig2a.g` is to control the display of a 2D spectrum - so if no spectrum is loaded it has no visible effect - if you wish to at least see something, you can for instance launch `figure3.g` first, as it loads and computes a 2D spectrum* )

-Then the timing presented in Table 1 are obtained as follows:
+The timing presented in Table 1 are obtained as follows:

-- for the 2D processing, launch *Gifa* goto the [`code/test`](code/test) directory, and type `benchmark`.
+- for the 2D processing, launch *Gifa* goto the [`code/test`](code/test) directory (there is a `cd` command), and type `benchmark`.
 This executes the standard benchmarking macro, which has been present since the very beginning of the development,
 and contains timing for all machines on which it has been tested.